Road Trip Ready: 5 Ways to Prepare Your Vehicle

 Before you hit the road, make sure you give your vehicle a decent check up.
 A car in good working condition is reliable on the road and keeps you safe.
 For a tune up, oil change, tire repair, or any other of your vehicle maintenance needs, be sure to stop by Action Gator Tire.

 As a family owned and operated business for over 50 years, we strive to bring quality, integrity, and value to all our customers.
-With 26 convenient locations throughout Central and South Florida, as well as the Gulf Coast, you have no excuse not to get your car checked out before hitting the road!
+With 26 convenient locations throughout Central Florida, as well as the Gulf Coast, you have no excuse not to get your car checked out before hitting the road!